batsonjay/uploadDistributor/docs/auth-implementation.md

 - Add logic to set different expiration times based on user role

 ### Other Components Affected

-**PasswordUtils.ts:**
-- This will eventually be deprecated as we move away from password-based authentication
-- During transition, it is kept for backward compatibility

 **AzuraCastApi.ts:**
 - Enhanced to support email verification